kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 #### Agent Group

 Another feature of Agent is the mandatory binding to AgentGroup.
-An AgentGroup provides a group of agents that execute the specified scenarios associated with this group.
+An AgentGroup provides a group of Agent(s) that execute the specified scenarios associated with this group.
 An AgentGroup can contain either one Agent or many.
 You can think of an AgentGroup like tagging for an Agent.
 You can have as many AgentGroups as you want,as they are virtual.

 <center><img src={ClusterAgentGroupsImage} width="80%" height="80%" /></center>